sphynkx/yurtube/README.md

 deactivate
 ```

+### Storage system (external)
+This step is optional - by default app uses local `storage/` dir.

+App supports storage layer abstraction and allow to use local directory and/or remote service as storage.
+See details in [ytstorage repository](https://github.com/sphynkx/ytstorage).

+After install need to configure ytstorage params:
+- `STORAGE_PROVIDER` - switch to remote service: set it from "local" to "remote"
+- `STORAGE_REMOTE_ADDRESS` - remote host and port
+- `STORAGE_REMOTE_TLS` - set true to use auth
+- `STORAGE_REMOTE_TOKEN` - set token same as on service side

 ### Sprites preview service (external)
 This is separate service for generation sprites preview, based on gRPC+protobuf.
 It could be installed locally or on some other server.
 Download it from [this repository](https://github.com/sphynkx/ytsprites), follow [instructions](https://github.com/sphynkx/ytsprites/README.md) for install, configure and run.